 - Strengthen your bone density and joints

 - Improve heart health

-- Turn your body into a fat burning machine!
+- Turn your body into a fat-burning machine!

-The first thing you need to understand is you don’t necessarily need weights to build lean muscle mass and tone your body.
+The first thing you need to understand is that you don’t necessarily need weights to build lean muscle mass and tone your body.
 There are some great strength training exercises, like pushups or leg lunges, you only need your body weight to provide resistance.

-One of my favorites counterparts to free weight dumbbells are kettlebells.
+One of my favorites counterparts to free-weight dumbbells are kettlebells.
 They are weighted balls with handles.
-There are a variety of kettlebell exercises to work out several muscle groups at once, giving you a full body workout.
+There are a variety of kettlebell exercises to work out several muscle groups at once, giving you a full-body workout.